pchemguy/SQLite-SQL-Tutorial/Metadata DB Derived.md

 Although SQLite does not require indices on the child column(s) of foreign key relationships (as opposed to some other RDBMS), having them is a good practice.
 Therefore, it would be convenient to have a tool for verifying the presence of such indices.
 A straightforward approach is to take the lists of foreign keys and indices and match table names and indexed columns against foreign key's child columns.
 This approach does not account for possible explicit collations and ordering (both table and index definitions may include these attributes).
 A combination of these attributes may invalidate an otherwise suitable index.
 However, SQLite does not provide structured information on these attributes used in table definitions, making it necessary to parse DDL statements, which is a difficult task for pure SQL.

 Criteria determining the suitability of a particular index differ slightly for simple and composite indices.
 For a single-column index, its column must be the same as the child column of a foreign key relationship (FKC column).
 For a composite index, its column vector must include the FKC column vector as its prefix (which also works for simple indices).
 For example, an index on (c.super_class, c.name, c.subclass) is suitable for foreign keys on (c.super_class), (c.super_class, c.name), and (c.super_class, c.name, c.subclass).
-A query returning index information for FKC columns can be constructed using the CTEs sections from the *indices* and *foreign key* queries above.
+A query returning index information for FKC columns can be constructed using the CTEs sections from the *indices* and *foreign key* CTEs above.
 One approach uses these queries as view definitions, and their join produces the final result.
 Alternatively, the new query includes individual CTEs sections directly and the join query at the end, as schematically illustrated in [Fig. 3](#FKeyChildIndices) and the code snippet below.

 <a name="FKeyChildIndices"></a>
 <div align="center"><img src="https://github.com/pchemguy/SQLite-SQL-Tutorial/raw/gh-pages/Assets/yEd/FKeys Child Indices.svg" alt="FKeys Child Indices" /></div>